leol5015/docker_swarm_configuration/README.md

  frequently along the path.
 To begin with almost all docker documentation is either writen for toy examples that either only use docker instance or all the instances are virtual machines run in docker toolbox on a local machine.
-Which is nice from an  ease of use perspective but not the most helpfull when trying to asses how to confugure a custom cluster on dedicated hardware.
+Which is nice from an  ease of use perspective but not the most help full when trying to asses how to configure a custom cluster on dedicated hardware.
 Docker also has several documents that cover how to set up more production ready setups, but these examples are almost exclusively made for AWS or similar cloud services.
 Which introduces a lot of extra details that confuse the core information, for people that for one reason or another need to host their